I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fcb/nf-fcb-rxfinalizenetfobx.md

 <p>The <b>RxFinalizeNetFOBX</b> routine will call the <b>MRxDeallocateForFobx</b> routine provided by the network mini-redirector to free the memory for the FOBX if the network mini-redirector supports this routine. </p>

-<p>The <b>RxFinalizeNetFOBX</b> routine is not normally called by network mini-redirector drivers directly.
-RDBSS calls this routine internally when an I/O request packet is received for IRP_MJ_CLOSE.
-This IRP is normally received by RDBSS in response to a user-mode application requesting a file close operation.
-It is also possible for another kernel driver to issue such an IRP. </p>

-<p>Before calling <b>RxFinalizeNetFOBX</b>, a lock on the FCB structure must be acquired in exclusive mode. </p>

-<p>The <b>RxFinalizeNetFOBX</b> routine will call the <b>MRxDeallocateForFobx</b> routine provided by the network mini-redirector to free the memory for the FOBX if the network mini-redirector supports this routine. </p>

 ## -requirements
 <table>
 <tr>